HaneenHaashlamoun/HornedBeasts/README.md

-Number and name of feature: Class 02
+Number and name of feature: Feature #1: Display images , Feature #2: Allow users to vote for their favorite beast , Feature #3: Bootstrap

 Estimate of time needed to complete: 3 hours